lqhuang/awesome/topics/nlp.md

   No GPU required.
 LocalAI is an API to run ggml compatible models: llama, gpt4all, rwkv, whisper, vicuna, koala, gpt4all-j, cerebras, falcon, dolly, starcoder, and many other <https://localai.io>
+- [langgenius/dify](https://github.com/langgenius/dify): One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications. <https://dify.ai>

 ## LLM Agents / Chains / Composability